bhaveshmhadse/bhaveshmhadse/README.md

-# Hey 👋🏻 My Name is Bhavesh Mhadse
+# Hey 👋🏻 my name is Bhavesh Mhadse

-## I'm a developer 😄,and I love to write clean code!
+## A developer,avid learner for new technology,and I love to write clean code!
 <!--
 **bhaveshmhadse/bhaveshmhadse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.